arcjet/arcjet-challenges/README.md

 5. Once you've successfully implemented rate limiting, capture evidence of your success (e.g., a screenshot or video of the rate-limited response).

-6. Share your success on social media, tagging @arcjetapi and using the hashtag #ArcjetChallenge.
+6. Share your success on social media, tagging @arcjethq and using the hashtag #ArcjetChallenge.

 ## Need Help?